facebook/create-react-app/.github/ISSUE_TEMPLATE.md

 ### Environment

 <!--
+  To help identify if a problem is specific to a platform, browser, or module version, information about your environment is required.
+  This enables the maintainers quickly reproduce the issue and give feedback.

+  Run the command specific to your operating system in your react app's folder

+  Windows: `create-react-app --info | clip`
+  macOS: `create-react-app --info | pbcopy`
+  Linux: `create-react-app --info`

-  Please fill in all the relevant fields by running these commands in terminal.
+  If you get an error, you can use `npx` or `yarn` by running one of the commands below in terminal.

+  npx create-react-app --info
+  yarn create react-app --info

+  Paste the output of the command in the section below.
 -->

-1. `node -v`:
-2. `npm -v`:
-3. `yarn --version` (if you use Yarn):
-4. `npm ls react-scripts` (if you haven’t ejected):
+(paste the output of the command here)

 Then, specify:

-1. Operating system:
-2. Browser and version (if relevant):
+1. Browser and version (if relevant)

 ### Steps to Reproduce